-Daniel Eisenberg, a sophomore at NV/Demarest, has sequenced music to go with the blinking and twinkling 110,000 lights adorning his Evergreen Place home.
+Daniel Eisenberg, a junior at NV/Demarest, has sequenced music to go with the blinking and twinkling 110,000 lights adorning his Evergreen Place home.

 The decorations were always modest until 2013, when Daniel found a program at Home Depot that would program lights to music.

 “I loved it,” the teen said.
 “But I got so many lights that I burned it out.”

 Daniel, then only 14, thought he knew the perfect person to help: Ralph DeWeil of Waldwick.

 The Eisenbergs had long driven past DeWeil's Manhattan Avenue home which he’s been decking out for years.
 DeWeil took Daniel under his wing and taught him how to use higher quality equipment.

 “He’s a mentor,” Daniel said of DeWeil.
 “This display isn’t just from November to January, it’s something that I work on for more than half the year.”